moby-codes/CV/README.md

 I have always beleived my self to be a relatively fast learner.
 My intrest always leads me to learn more and weather in my role at booking.com or Wavetel, I always took pride in teh fact that I was very well versed with procedurs and compliance related things.
 Furthermore, going through makers and learning new languages and tech stacks has also solidified my belief.
 In our final project, I was able to learn and delploy a single page web application using the MERN stack, with no prior experience.

 ## Additional Skills
-Analytical thinker
-In my role at Bank of America, I analysed new market data on a daily basis to generate trade ideas.
-Furthermore, I undertook a project to migrate all of our systems and trade history to a new legal entity.
-This required careful risk analysis which ensured there was no negative P&L impact on completion.

 - Methodologies : Agile, XP, Test Driven Development
 - Languages Spoken : English, Urdu, Punjabi, Hindi